gssakash/gssakash/README.md

 ## 📚 Featured Articles & Blogs

-I'm passionate about sharing my insights on AI and software development and have written over 60 articles with more in the making!
+I'm passionate about sharing my insights on AI, Web3 and Software Development and have written over 60 articles with more in the making!

 You can find all of my articles below :